Discover the lesser-seen stars of Greece’s most celebrated island group.

 We love a holiday that starts at a bustling port, and there’s something rather special about heading to an island that is only accessible by sea.

 The Cyclades offer just this, and the lack of direct flights mean the islands retain their sleepy, authentic feel with little of the price-elevating that occurs on flashier neighbours Santorini or Mykonos.
 It’s possible to hop from one island to another giving you a peaceful passage around the lesser-seen Cyclades, where charming hotels await, rural life remains unchanged for centuries and dazzling beaches are devoid of tourists.
-A 15-day island-hopping trip through five of the quieter islands in the Cyclades, staying at boutique hotels full of charm and character.

 - Celebrating Sifnos’s culinary heritage as you trot between tavernas